rails/rails/guides/source/active_record_querying.md

 ```

 Eager loading may trigger more than one query under the hood, and some queries
 may need the results of previous ones.
-Because of that, +explain+ actually
+Because of that, `explain` actually
 executes the query, and then asks for the query plans.
 For example,

 ```ruby